WES is proud to host the 2023 Rainbow Families Conference! Click here to learn more.

 Why WES

 Instilling integrity and compassion, we nurture the personal development and positive wellbeing of each child as a person of individual gifts.
-Our students thrive as valued members of our inclusive community.
-Our graduates forge fulfilling lives of purpose and meaning.
+Our motto is "Be Kind."

 Strong Academics in a Collaborative Environment